wigig-tools/qd-interpreter/README.md

 <img src="docs/img/RawSSSetPAAsSize.png" alt="drawing">

 By default, MPCs all have the same width and LoS MPC is colored in blue, 2nd order reflection in red, and third order in green.
-Set the LoS reflection thickness to `0.1` by selecting `MPCs reflection` `0` in the list and set 'MPCs size' to `0.1` as displayed below.
+Set the LoS reflection thickness to `0.1` by selecting `MPCs reflection` `0` in the list and set `MPCs size` to `0.1` as displayed below.

 <img src="docs/img/RawSSSetMPCsSize.png" alt="drawing">